14 days to withdraw

 How much does the seller have to reimburse me?

-The seller is obliged to reimburse you for the full amount you have paid, including standard delivery charges (unless you have chosen a more expensive method of delivery such as express delivery for example).
+The seller is obliged to reimburse you for the full amount you have paid, including standard delivery charges (unless you have chosen a more expensive method of delivery, such as express delivery).

 If you return only part of your order, you will be refunded the price of goods returned + delivery fees in proportion to the number of items returned.